Scott Sherman

 As part of the Alston team, Scott’s work was recognized as one of the National Impact Cases of the Year at the 2022 Benchmark Litigation East Coast Awards and won the Global Competition Review (GCR’s) 2022 “Litigation of the Year: Cartel Prosecution” award.

-In February 2022, Scott was among the team of lawyers named as runners-up for “Litigator of the Week” by The American Lawyer for the landmark settlement of their lawsuit seeking to equalize pay and working conditions between the men’s and women’s U.S. national soccer teams.
+As part of the Morgan team, Scott’s work was recognized as one of the National Impact Cases of the year at the 2023 Benchmark Litigation East Coast Awards.
+In February 2022, he was also among the team of lawyers named as runners-up for “Litigator of the Week” by The American Lawyer for the landmark settlement of the Morgan lawsuit.

 Scott was named to the 2020 Forbes “30 Under 30” list in the “Sports” category.
 While at Harvard Law School, he received the 2017 Weiler Award for Excellence in Sports Law.